ssulei7/ssulei7.github.io/content/posts/04-06-2021-saucelabs-azure-pipelines/index.md

     reportDir: './path-to-report-file/index.html'
 ```

-Where the cmdline task will run our executable (exe, etc depedent on OS we targeted in our `go build .`) and the `PublishHtmlReport` task will publish the html file our executable generated.
+Where the cmdline task will run our executable (exe, etc dependent on OS we targeted in our `go build .`) and the `PublishHtmlReport` task will publish the html file our executable generated.
 Which in turn, will leave you with a result like this:

 ![Sauce Table](./images/saucetable.jpg)